Heritage Walk of Old Delhi: An Insider’s DIY Tour

 On your left, very close to the Red Fort, is Shri Digambar Jain Lal Mandir & Bird Hospital, a Jain temple built in the 1650s.

 The Jains were quite prominent in this area at that time, and the land was gifted to the community by Shah Jahan.
-Feel free to pop in and take a look.
-Behind the temple is a charitable bird hospital and visitors are welcome, though I am warning you the floors can be full of droppings.
-Because the hospital is on temple grounds you have to go barefoot.
+Behind the temple is a charitable bird hospital.
+Visitors are welcome, but shoes and leather items must be removed.

 Just past the Jain temple you will pass a large Hindu temple with a prominent white dome called the Gauri Shankar Mandir.
 It was built in the 1950s, but the lingam (a representation of Lord Shiva) inside is 800 years old.

 Make sure you look up towards the second and third floors of the buildings you pass.
 Some of these are traditional 17th century havelis.
-They’re in pretty sad condition now, but you can imagine how lovely they must have been when Chandni Chowk was lined with gardens and fountains.
+They’re in sad condition now, but in the 17th century they were lovely.

 6. Gurudwara Sis Ganj Sahib